My Books

 Daughters of Men

-For thirty-eight years, Lila Givens has hidden her extrasensory abilities, creating a small life in the same coastal North Carolina city where she was born.
-But her nightmares have grown worse, her angels still haven’t learned Morse code, and raising a thirteen-year-old genius requires the kind of mental focus that Lila has never quite mastered.
+Lila Givens has always hidden her psychic abilities, creating a small life in the same coastal city where she was born.
+But her nightmares have grown worse, her angels still haven’t learned Morse code, and raising a thirteen-year-old genius requires more brain power than she can spare.
 Still, the abnormal seems fairly normal—until a strange young man appears and a new friend confides a shocking truth about her pregnancy.

 Sal, on the other hand, has never attempted to hide.
 In his experience, humans do not see what they do not wish to acknowledge.
 He moves among them, identifying the aberrations as he always has, as he knows he must.
 This existence depends upon it.
 One choice made long ago, one decision born of guilt and fear, is now a secret he must protect—at any cost.